jdhitsolutions/PSTypeExtensionTools/docs/PSTypeExtensionTools.md

 Add a new type extension such as an Alias or ScriptProperty.

 ### [Export-PSTypeExtension](Export-PSTypeExtension.md)
-Export type extensions to a json file.
+Export type extensions to a json or XML file.

 ### [Get-PSType](Get-PSType.md)
 Get the type name of an object.